2026 Peach Bowl

-The 2026 Peach Bowl is a college football bowl game that is scheduled to be played on January 9, 2026, at Mercedes-Benz Stadium in Atlanta, Georgia.
-The 58th annual Peach Bowl game will be one of the college football playoff semifinals game and will feature two of the playoff teams.
-The Peach Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-Sponsored by restaurant chain Chick-fil-A, the game will be officially known as the College Football Playoff Semifinal at the Chick-fil-A Peach Bowl.
+The 2026 Peach Bowl was a college football bowl game played on January 9, 2026, at Mercedes-Benz Stadium in Atlanta, Georgia, with kickoff at approximately 7:30 p.m.
+ET.
+The 58th annual Peach Bowl game was one of the College Football Playoff (CFP) semifinals and one of the 2025–26 bowl games concluding the 2025 FBS football season.
+Sponsored by the Chick-fil-A restaurant chain, the game was officially known as the College Football Playoff Semifinal at the Chick-fil-A Peach Bowl.